-Once a month we hold a Community Fire which gives an opportunity to connect both with likeminded people and the spirit of the fire.
-The fires are held normally on the third Saturday of the month starting around 7:30pm.
+Once a month, we hold a Community Fire at The Clophill Centre.
+It provides you with an opportunity to connect both with likeminded people and the Spirit of the Fire.

-If you would like to be added to our mailing list for information of sacred fire dates and future events please contact Richard Diss.
+If you would like to be added to our mailing list so that you’re notified of sacred fire dates and future events, please Contact Us.

 If you haven’t been yet then I highly recommend it!

-It is a “community” event in the truest sense of the word and a wonderful opportunity to sit in a circle with others, connect with the Fire (or Grandfather), be outside with nature, share thoughts and feelings (if you wish to) stories and jokes, drum and simply step aside from the hectic activity of daily life.
-It offers the space to sit, be still and reconnect, which can be seen as a rare commodity in these times and something of great value and I know that I have sometimes arrived at the Fire feeling very heavy and over burdened and yet by the time I leave feel completely clear, light and re-energised.
+“The Sacred Fire is a ‘community’ event in the truest sense of the word.
+It’s a wonderful opportunity to sit in a circle with others, connect with the Fire (or Grandfather), be outside with nature, share thoughts, feelings (if you wish to), stories and jokes, drum, and simply step aside from the hectic activity of daily life.
+It offers the space to sit, be still and reconnect, which can be seen as a rare commodity in these times and something of great value.
+I have sometimes arrived at the Fire feeling very heavy and over burdened and yet by the time I leave I feel completely clear, light and re-energised.”

 Come along and experience this wonderful evening for yourself!